 111. Section 3.4 - OASIS Posting - Proposed LGIP Section 3.4 required that the Transmission Provider post on its OASIS a list of all Interconnection Requests.
 It must post the following information for each Interconnection Request: the location by county and state; the station or transmission line or lines where the interconnection will be made; and the projected In-Service Date.
-The list will not disclose the identity of the Interconnection Customer until the Interconnection Customer executes an interconnection agreement or requests that the Transmission Provider file an unexecuted Agreement with the Commission.
+The list will not disclose the identity of the Interconnection agreement or requests that the Transmission Provider file an unexecuted Agreement with the Commission.
 The Transmission Provider also must post deviations from the study time lines set forth in the interconnection procedures.
 Interconnection Study reports and Optional Interconnection Study reports also must be posted after the Parties meet to discuss the applicable study results.